oceanprotocol/docs/discover/faq.md

 <details>

-<summary>Is OCEAN the only currency used exchanging data?</summary>
+<summary>Is OCEAN the only currency used for exchanging data?</summary>

 Ocean Market currently supports only $OCEAN for the exchange of services.
 Markets such as BDP and Acentrik use another currency for the exchange of services.